Circle packings, renormalizations and subdivision rules: Iterations of the skinning map

-Let $\mathcal{R}$ be a simple irreducible acylindrical finite subdivision rule, consisting of polygons $\{P_1,..., P_k\}$.
-By Proposition \ref{prop:jd} and replacing $\mathcal{R}$ with an appropriate one if necessary, we may assume that \begin{enumerate} \item every face $F$ of $\mathcal{G}_i^k$ is a Jordan domain; and \item every non-external face $F$ of $\mathcal{G}_i^k$ is acylindrical in $\mathcal{G}_i^n$ for all $n > k$. \end{enumerate}
+Let $\mathcal{R}=\{P_i\}_{i=1}^k$ be a simple irreducible acylindrical finite subdivision rule.
+By Proposition \ref{prop:jd} and replacing $\mathcal{R}$ with an appropriate modification if necessary, we may assume that \begin{enumerate} \item every face $F$ of $\mathcal{G}_i^k$ is an induced Jordan domain; and \item every non-external face $F$ of $\mathcal{G}_i^k$ is acylindrical in $\mathcal{G}_i^n$ for all $n > k$. \end{enumerate}

+{In the following, we will construct two constants \begin{itemize} \item $C$: a constant that bounds the diameter of the skinning image; and \item $\delta < 1$: the contraction constant for the derivative of the skinning map. \end{itemize} We summarize the construction as follows (see \S~\ref{sss:maps} and \S~\ref{sss:compactset} for more details).
+We first associate a map $\tau_F$ for each face of $\mathcal{G}^1_i$.
+Note that $F$ can be either external or non-external.
+If $F$ is non-external, we use Theorem \ref{thm:bitr} to construct a compact set $K_F \subseteq \Teich(\Pi_F)$ that contains the image of $\tau_F$.
+It is more subtle if $F$ is external.
+In this case, we first note that $P_i$ is identified with finitely many faces, listed by $F_l, l =1,..., m$, of $\mathcal{G}^1_j, j \in \{1,\dots k\}$ by the subdivision rule.
+We can identify $F$ with the complement of such faces.
+We construct the compact set by applying Theorem \ref{thm:bitr} to $F_l \subset \mathcal{G}^1_j$.
+These compact sets give rise to a compact set

+We define $C$ as the maximal diameter of $K_i$, and define $\delta$ as the supremum of the derivative of the skinning map in $K_i$.
+We conclude by a theorem of McMullen (see Lemma~\ref{lem:nuc}) that $\delta< 1$. }

-\subsection{A finite list of maps $\tau_F$}
+\subsubsection{A finite list of maps $\tau_F$}